Karenfernandez1/FinancialLiteracyProject/README.md

 Here are a few facts by Investopedia survey

 "[...]
 74% said they are at least somewhat stressed about managing their finances."

+There are plenty of investing options, but for one of th emain indexes in America, is the S&P500, which is componed by top 500 publicly traded companies.
+In the past the S&P500 has had an average return of

 ### Analysis
 What is an ETF?